ah-haqqdod/T-ARP/src/t_arp/readme.md

 ### `t_cur` — Tubal Cross-Approximation without Common-Index Guarantee

-`t_cur` runs a CUR cross-approximation **independently on every frontal slice** in the Fourier domain.
-Because each slice selects its own row and column indices, the selected physical rows and columns are generally *different* per channel — hence there is no common-index guarantee across channels.
-This is in contrast to `t_cross`, which selects the same row/column indices across all channels.
+`t_cur` runs a CUR cross-approximation **independently on every frontal slice** in the Fourier domain; each slice selects its own row and column indices (no common-index guarantee).
+This is in contrast to `t_cross`, which selects horizontal and lateral slice indices of the tensor.

 The method accepts any `CSS_module` from `t_arp.matrix`, so the per-slice selector (ARP, leverage scores, uniform) can be swapped freely.